Skip to content

 Tier 3 - Autonomous (High Autonomy)

 Agents operate with minimal human intervention for pre-approved task categories.
 Human oversight focuses on exception handling and strategic review.
 Full PACE cycle operational and tested through regular red-team exercises.
-All seven control domains fully implemented.
+All ten control domains fully implemented.

 Required controls: Everything in Tier 2, plus kill switch tested and auditable, drift detection with baseline comparison, blast radius caps enforced, circuit breakers active, full OWASP coverage validated, regular adversarial testing.